 The ECS program does not involve government monitoring of private networks or communications.
-Under the ECS program, information relating to threats and malware activities detected by the CSPs is not directly shared between the critical infrastructure CSP customers and the government.
+Under the ECS program, information relating to threats and malware activities detected by the CSPs is not directly shared between CSP customers and the government.
 However, when a CSP customer voluntarily agrees, the CSP may share limited and anonymized information with ECS.

 Most entities already utilize publicly available commercial cybersecurity solutions to protect their networks.
 The ECS program offers an enhanced approach to protecting these entities by providing U.S. Government cyber threat indicators.
 This approach supports the delivery of enhanced capabilities to eligible U.S.-based public and private entities.